gilbert-jch/hnm4lcp/README.md

 <li>

-Extensions of the present problem will deal with the balanced linear complementarity problem
+An extension of the present function will deal with the balanced linear complementarity problem

 </ul>